Servi-Car Frame (Identification and Inspection)

 Hydraulic Front Forks

-In 1949, Harley Panheads went from springers to "Hydra-Glide" hydraulic front forks.
-Nine years later, Servi-cars followed suit and used the same forks but with different triple trees.
-These later 1958-up frames have a slightly taller steering head and neck cup size increased to 1", and were utilized until 1973.
+Nine years after Harley Panheads went from springers to "Hydra-Glide" hydraulic front forks, Servi-cars followed suit, using the same forks but with different triple trees.
+These later 1958-up frames have a slightly taller steering head and neck cup size increased from 7/8" to 1".

-The later hydraulic forks have more rake than earlier springers, which increased trail length.
+The hydraulic forks gave more rake than earlier springers, which increased trail length.

 Install Springer On Later Frame?